Skip to main content

 Nepali migrant workers in India #GlobalFoL17 presentation in Delhi

-BU research, conferences, Events, Festival of Learning, Global engagement, international, PG research, Publishing, Research communication, Research news, student research, Uncategorized, writing Edwin van Teijlingen
+conferences, Festival of Learning, international, PG research, Publishing, student research, writing Edwin van Teijlingen

 On the last day of BU’s Global Festival of Learning-India 2017 Prof. Edwin van Teijlingen presented the following paper: ‘Nepali migrant workers: trials & tribulations’.
 The Global Festival of Learning-India 2017 took place at Symbiosis School for Liberal Arts in Pune and at the India Habitat Centre in the capital Delhi.
 The session offered insight from various studies on Nepali migrant workers conducted by Bournemouth University staff and students.[1-3] It included preliminary results from an on-going study of Nepali migrant workers in India.
 The latter study is a close collaboration between Pramod Regmi and Edwin van Teijlingen) in the Faculty of Health & Social Sciences, Indian colleagues at Datta Meghe Institute of Medical Sciences, Deemed University in India (Quazi Syed Zahiruddin, Abhay M. Gaidhane), and Padam Simkhada at Liverpool John Moores University (LJMU).